NataliyaAZ/Python-BackEnd-Project/README.md

 My contributions to the projects described below:

 #### 1. Created the Restaurant App using Zomato API.
 The App allowed travelers to enter the US city and state and returned the top 10 restaurants for that area.
-The name of the restaurant, the cuisine, average review ranking and average cost for 2 people would be displaied on the screen.
+The name of the restaurant, the cuisine, average review ranking and average cost for 2 people would be displayed on the screen.

 forms.py:
 ~~~